slint-ui/slint/api/node/cover.md

 **Note**: Global singletons are instantiated once per component.
 When declaring multiple components for `export` to JavaScript, each instance will have their own instance of associated globals singletons.

+## Third-Party Licenses

+For a list of the third-party licenses of all dependencies, see the separate [Third-Party Licenses page](thirdparty.html).